Sound Trek: A Music Lover's Guide to Asheville

 9:30 a.m.
 Coffee at High Five — Get caffeinated in preparation for the day ahead: This locally owned coffee shop features adventurous Barista’s Specials that are always worth trying.

 11:30 a.m.
-Appalachian Strings in the Grove Arcade — For a different instrument-making experience, this local company offers handcrafted instruments such as upright dulcimers, ukuleles and guitars.
+Woodrow Instrument Co. in the Grove Arcade — For a different instrument-making experience, this local company offers handcrafted instruments such as upright dulcimers, ukuleles and guitars.

 4:00-5:00 p.m.
 Stake out a spot for your lawn chair — Highland Brewing Company opens an outdoor stage from spring to fall, with live music in a meadow setting.
-The warm months bring plenty of free outdoor festivals, too, such as Downtown After 5 (the third Friday of the month, May through September) and River Music (monthly, May through October, along the banks of the French Broad River).
-In June, All Go West returns to West Asheville with plenty of local talent on its roster.
+The warm months bring plenty of free outdoor festivals, too, such as Downtown After 5 (the third Friday of the month, May through September) and Shindig on the Green (monthly, May through October).

 9:00 p.m.
 Rock out — The Grey Eagle, in The River Arts District, is known for its excellent sound and busy calendar of roots, rock, Americana and other acts.
 It’s worth a stop to view the venue’s extensive collection of portraits, by photographer and bartender Sandlin Gaither, of the bands that have graced its stage.
+The River Arts District is also home to the ultra-cool Asheville Guitar Bar and the indoor/outdoor music venue by the river, Salvage Station.
 Meanwhile, downtown Asheville’s popular venues include The Orange Peel — highlighted in Travel and Leisure, Rolling Stone, and GQ, among other publications — and Jack of the Wood.
 The latter, a pub with a traditional British Isles feel, hosts bands most nights and offers weekly Irish sessions.